Student loan servicer misled borrowers about relief program, CFPB says

-Edfinancial, which did not immediately respond to requests for comment, neither admitted nor denied any wrongdoing, according to the consent order on the matter.

 The allegations are rooted in the student loan servicer’s interactions with borrowers holding debt from an old bank-based federal lending program known as Federal Family Education Loan (FFEL).
-People with those loans must consolidate them to take advantage of the forgiveness program, but the CFPB said Edfinancial did not inform borrowers of that step.
-Instead, many were led to believe there was no path to qualify, according to the order.
+People with those loans must consolidate them to take advantage of the forgiveness program, but the CFPB said EdFinancial did not inform borrowers of that step.
+Instead, many were led to believe there was no path to qualify, according to the consent order on the matter.

 Other borrowers with FFEL loans were allegedly told their payments counted toward the forgiveness program, despite never consolidating.
-The CFPB also accused Edfinancial of misrepresenting to borrowers that certain jobs were not eligible for PSLF, when in fact they were.
+The CFPB also accused EdFinancial of misrepresenting to borrowers that certain jobs were not eligible for PSLF, when in fact they were.
 Investigators say company representatives also failed to mention the program when people asked about forgiveness options.
 The bureau found evidence of misleading information from at least January 2017 through at least February.

+EdFinancial said the company agreed to the consent order to devote all of its energy to helping customers, not fighting litigation.

+“Facing protracted and costly litigation that would have distracted us from our day-to-day responsibilities to our clients, borrowers and staff, we have settled the case,” EdFinancial said in a statement.
+“The FFELP loans we service represent a tiny fraction — one-half percent — of the total FFELP loans in the country.”

 The watchdog agency has in the past accused student loan servicers of cutting corners to save time and money at the expense of borrowers.
 The federal agency also has questioned whether servicers are reluctant to share information about the public service program because it could result in the loss of an account if a borrower is transferred to a competitor managing loans in the program.

-“Edfinancial’s failure to tell the full truth to borrowers, so it could pad its bottom line, highlights a systemic problem with loan servicing,” CFPB Director Rohit Chopra said Wednesday.
+“EdFinancial’s failure to tell the full truth to borrowers, so it could pad its bottom line, highlights a systemic problem with loan servicing,” CFPB Director Rohit Chopra said Wednesday.
 “When student loan companies lie about cancellation and repayment programs for borrowers, they are breaking the law.”

-In addition to the fine Edfinancial must pay the CFPB, the company has to inform its FFEL borrowers of a temporary expansion of the Public Service Loan Forgiveness program that could bring them closer to debt cancellation.
+In addition to the fine EdFinancial must pay the CFPB, the company has to inform its FFEL borrowers of a temporary expansion of the Public Service Loan Forgiveness program that could bring them closer to debt cancellation.

 In October, the Education Department said it would temporarily allow all payments that eligible public servants made on federal student loans, including FFEL debt, to count toward the forgiveness program.
 The decision allows public servants to sidestep the program’s rigid rules to receive debt relief, but only until Oct.
 31.